groovy-tutorial/groovy-tutorial/book/parts/01_GetStarted/02_HelloWorld.md

 In order to compile `Hello.groovy` we will use the `groovyc` command in the command-prompt as follows:

 ````
-groovyc Hello.groovy
+groovyc hello.groovy
 ````

-When you look at the directory contents you should now see a file named `hello.class`.
+When you look at the directory contents you should now see a file named `Hello.class`.
 Don't try to read the contents of the file - it's now in bytecode.

 In order to run your new application you enter the following command: